ClayDowling/haunted-detroit/docs/_world/rowdy-three.md

 ## Du, Daughter of Gaia

 A young Chinese woman, wearing a conservative suit, and a massive purple codpiece decorated with a 5 pronged deer antler.
+She carries a sixteen pound sledge hammer, the better for opening doors, walls and floors.

-##
+## Matt, Son of Theia

+A middle aged man, he wears a best made of rat pelts, with the tails still attached.
+He wears armor over his legs made from a 2003 red Chevy Impala and padded with the upholstery from the same.
+He carries a front axle pinion, which weighs about six pounds and is superb for smashing stuff up.